HuiChen3313/FigBO/README.md

 Implementation: GammaExpectedImprovement

 FigBO is the proposed acquisition function described in the paper.
-In the codebase, it is implemented using GammaExpectedImprovement, which realizes the gamma-based design introduced in the method.
+In the codebase, it is implemented using `GammaExpectedImprovement`, which realizes the Γ(x)-based design introduced in the method.
 All experimental results reported as FigBO in the paper are generated using this implementation.

-Note: The name GammaExpectedImprovement reflects an internal implementation detail related to the gamma-based formulation and does not indicate a separate baseline or variant.
+The name `GammaExpectedImprovement` reflects an internal implementation detail related to the gamma-based formulation.

 # Usage